ignaprados/Blackdot/README.md

 # Blackdot Theme

-Minimal, beautiful and black theme for VS Code. - [Blackdot](https://blackdot.vercel.app)
+Minimal, beautiful and black theme for VS Code • [Blackdot](https://blackdot.vercel.app)

 ## For more information